gdsbook/book/notebooks/12_feature_engineering.md

 A first, conceptually straightforward, approach is to augment our dataset by counting how many points of a different dataset are in the vicinity of each observation.
 For example, we might want to know how many bars and restaurants each AirBnb has within a given radious.
 This count can then become an additional  feature of our dataset, stored in a new column of `airbnbs`.

 To obtain information on the location of restaurants and bars, we can download it from OpenStreetMap directly using `osmnx`.
 We first query all the points of interest (POIs) within the area our points cover, and then filter out everything except restaurants and bars.
-For that, we require to get a polygon that covers all our `airbnbs` points; an easy approach is a convex hull:
+For that, we require to get a polygon that covers all our `airbnbs` points.
+From Chapter 8, we can recall that there are a few different hulls that can be used.
+We'll use the Convex Hull here, which is the smallest convex polygon that covers all of the points in the set.

 ```python
 airbnbs_ch = airbnbs.unary_union.convex_hull
 airbnbs_ch
 ```

-Now we can use this polygon as query for OpenStreetMap (note this step requires internet connection as it is querying a remote server):
+Using this polygon, we can use the `osmnx` package to fetch points of interest (POIs) from OpenStreetMap.
+We can make our request more manageable by only requesting points of interest that fall within specific categories.
+Below, we'll request POIs within San Diego that are "restaurants" or "bars," according to their metadata stored in OpenStreetMap. (*note: this step requires internet connection as it is querying a remote server*):

 ```python
 %%time